 CLIMATE STORY GENERATOR

-This digital project invites the user to choose from a series of options that are used to generate a bare-bones narrative structure about planetary-scale climate shifts.
-Try it out to see what climate stories you can come up with and see how possible it is to create stories about climate!
+This digital project invites the user to choose from a series of options that generate a bare-bones narrative structure about planetary-scale climate shifts.
+Try it out to see what climate stories you can come up with!

 An analysis of the disparate treatment of climate overestimates and underestimates in the popular press using Himalayan glacier melt and sea level rise as case studies.

 Who wrote what in Good Omens by Terry Pratchett and Neil Gaiman?
 A short look at authorship in collaborative works using the Stylo package in R.

 What do you get when you combine a capsule wardrobe with minimal coding experience?
 An outfit generator and more free time.
 Read about my misadventures in letting my computer randomly select my clothes.

 Have you heard of deep art?
 Where you can use machine learning to copy the "style" from one image and apply it to another image?
 Click to see your favorite internet sites done in media styles from the past...

 Topic modeling the publications of the World Wildlife Fund.
 Are we conserving the types of biodiversities that we want available in the future?
 Which voices are invited to conservation conversations?

 A distance reading of the publications of the World Wildlife Fund, asking: How does the WWF represent biodiversity, and how does that effect what is conserved and where?

 A project in its beginning stages that centers around tweaking climate models to run on planets from science fiction and fantasy.
 Hopefully one day a teaching tool as well as a way to generate stories that are about climate.